flipacholas/Architecture-of-consoles/articles/xbox-360.md

 Recall that the Xbox 360’s kernel provides a scheduler to handle multi-threading.
 This apparatus takes care of dispatching virtual threads to the CPU cores and saving idle threads into memory for later use.
 Well, for another unexplained reason, the scheduler stores thread states in RAM as **unencrypted** data!

 Combining all explained, one could now craft a shader that corrupts an idle thread in RAM which, once restored, would continue execution with custom parameters.
 This process would carry on until all parameters are finally in the hacker’s control {{< cite "anti_piracy-smc_hack" >}} so execution can be redirected to the syscall handler and, combined with the use of calculated parameters, would finally jump to the crafted (and unencrypted) syscall.
-This methodology is known as **Return-Oriented Programming** (ROP) and it was also used for [late hacks]({{< ref "playstation-3#homebrew-revival" >}}) of the Playstation 3.

 And this is pretty much how the hypervisor got hijacked by arbitrary code.
 A common payload bundled with this process consisted of a **Linux launcher**, as using Linux with full hardware privileges allowed users to extract sensitive information from their console, like the CPU key (which could come in handy in the future, you’ll soon see).